splunk/splunk-operator/docs/AppFramework.md

 ### Credentials via Kubernetes Secret or Workload Identity:
 Configure credentials through either a Kubernetes secret (e.g., storing a GCP service account key in key.json) or use Workload Identity for secure access:

-* Kubernetes Secret: Create a Kubernetes secret using the service account JSON key file for GCP access.
+* **Kubernetes Secret**: Create a Kubernetes secret using the service account JSON key file for GCP access.
-* Workload Identity: Use Workload Identity to associate the Kubernetes service account used by the Splunk Operator with a GCP service account that has the Storage Object Viewer IAM role for the required bucket.
+* **Workload Identity**: Use Workload Identity to associate the Kubernetes service account used by the Splunk Operator with a GCP service account that has the Storage Object Viewer IAM role for the required bucket.

-Example for creating the secret
+## Example for creating the secret

 ```shell
 kubectl create secret generic gcs-secret --from-file=key.json=path/to/your-service-account-key.json